 Mid-July, the American National Telecommunications and Information Administration (NTIA) published the minimum requirements for an SBOM.
 According to Nikhil Gupta, a software security veteran, CEO of a software security company ArmorCode, and a co-author of The Purple Book, the new rules are supposed to bring order in a chaotic environment.

 "Safety is the key concern here since it's crucial to know if there are any vulnerabilities in critical infrastructure.
-However, software providers were not mandated to reveal information on their product, and companies just didn't bother to do it," Gupta told CyberNews.
+However, software providers have not been mandated to reveal information about everything inside of their product, and most haven’t taken the initiative to provide it proactively," Gupta told CyberNews.

 We fired up a Zoom call to discuss why the SBOM is important, what it means in the company's day-to-day operation, and what implications the new rules have.

 The recent changes regarding SBOM are still somewhat a novelty.
 Could you elaborate a little bit on why it is important in the first place?
 I mean, why is it important at all to know what the software is made up of?

 Simple analog for that here is food.
 Let's say you have a nut allergy.
 It's perfectly fine to ask to know the contents of a dish you're ordering at a restaurant.
 It's the same thing with the software bill of materials (SBOM).